School Streets

 • Improve air quality in front of the school

-Like any residential street, cut-thru traffic is discouraged, but local access for residents, deliveries, waste pickup, and emergency vehicles are allowed.
+Like any residential street, cut-thru traffic is discouraged, but local access for residents, school buses, deliveries, waste pickup, and emergency vehicles is allowed.
 Our evaluation of requested street closures from schools includes impacts to businesses, fire response routes, and transit operations and layover.

 Transportation